-Item No. Checks to be carried out Completed 4.1 Leave the mooring and check that the steering is operating correctly at "forward speed", at "zero speed" and going "astern".
-4.2 Observe the jet stream when going "dead ahead" at speed to ensure that it is relatively clean with an even shape.
-4.3 Check that the jet unit and driveshaft are running smoothly (no vibration) over the entire engine operating speed range (i.e. from "idle" to "full ahead").
-4.4 Periodically check the bearing housing temperature and record the temperature once it reaches a steady value.
+Item Check Completed 1 Leave the mooring and check that the steering is operating correctly at "Forward Speed", at "Zero Speed" and going "Astern".
+2 Observe the jet stream when going "Dead Ahead" at speed to ensure that it is relatively clean with an even shape.
+3 Check the jet unit and driveshafts are running smoothly (no vibration) over the entire engine operating speed range (i.e. from idle to full ahead).
+4 Periodically check the bearing housing temperature and record the temperature once it reaches a steady value.
 Due to friction caused by the seals, the bearing housing is likely to be warm.
-The temperature should not exceed 80°C .
-4.5 If practical check the driveshaft coupling joint temperatures (if fitted).
+The temperature should not exceed 80°C. 5 If practical check the driveshaft coupling joint temperatures (if fitted).
 Increased joint temperature may indicate driveshaft misalignment.
-4.6 Periodically check the hydraulic oil temperature at the oil.
+6 Periodically check the hydraulic oil temperature at the oil tank.
 Record the temperature reading after a sustained run at cruising speed and after a period of vessel manoeuvring.
-4.7 Record maximum speed (using GPS) and engine revolutions (strong currents will result in inaccurate speed readings since the GPS provides speed over ground).
+7 Record maximum speed (using GPS) and engine revolutions (strong currents will result in inaccurate speed readings since the GPS provides speed over ground).
 At maximum speed the jet revolutions should be verified with a hand held tachometer at the jet unit coupling.
-4.8 Record vessel speed at varying engine revolutions if possible.
-4.9 Record observations on vessel trim, loading, etc. Remarks:
+8 Record vessel speed at varying engine revolutions if possible.
+9 Record observations on vessel trim, loading, etc.